The Global Problem

 Each year, about 200,000 children worldwide are born with folic acid-preventable spina bifida or anencephaly.

 This is an important child health issue.
 The total number of cases of folic acid-preventable spina bifida and anencephaly is similar to that of polio before eradication programs, and 20 times higher than the thalidomide epidemic which also caused severe birth defects.
-The high count of afflicted babies and severity of the conditions, in the face of an achievable solution, is why we focus on this problem.
+The high count of afflicted babies and the severity of the conditions, in the face of an achievable solution, is why we focus on this problem.

-The solution for prevention of spina bifida and anencephaly has been known for 25 years, yet there has not been a well-planned, funded, and coordinated global program to eliminate these birth defects, as there has been for polio.
+The solution for prevention of spina bifida and anencephaly has been known for over 25 years, yet there has not been a well-planned, funded, and coordinated global program to eliminate these birth defects, as there has been for polio.
 A main limitation for prevention is that fortification is not seen as a priority in developing countries.
-The knowledge of its affordability and high cost-effectiveness is lacking among nutrition regulators and policy makers.
+The knowledge of its affordability and high cost-effectiveness is lacking among nutrition regulators and policymakers.
 Fortification is simple in concept, but it can be difficult to implement without coordinated efforts.

 The report below which was published by the Center for Spina Bifida Prevention presents the global status of prevention: